vijayraavi/PowerToys/doc/specs/Settingsv2.md

 - Improve OOBE for first-time user (will be addressed in [#1285](https://github.com/microsoft/PowerToys/issues/1285))
   - This doesn't mean the experience won't be more straight forward
 - Add in search like Windows Setting Search experience for this iteration.
+- launcher and keyboard remapper work will be done as part of their active development

 We will discuss what currently is there for a knowledge base.